TeasingSisyphus/cuttleV1/README.md

 -Change conditionals to use temp variables
 	-Do this for turn checking

-TESTING
--Look up resolve() not a function issue

 ONE-OFF RESOLVES FRONT-END:
--Ace: Needs game, both players, can get by with just game potentially
--Two: Needs game, needs ONE player and a target card
--Three: Needs, target card
--Four: Needs game, and player, will require an extra request
--Five: Needs game, and player
--Six: Same as Ace but with runes
-	-Will need to be more robust after jacks are added
--Seven: Needs game and player
--Eight: Save for later
 -Nine: Needs game, needs player of target, needs target card

 BUGS: